Home Warranty Pre-Existing Conditions: What's Excluded and How to Avoid Denials

 If your claim is denied as pre-existing, don't accept it as final.
 Follow these steps to challenge the decision:

-3. Submit a written appeal — Include all supporting documentation and request a second inspection if the findings are disputed.
+4. Submit a written appeal.
+Include all supporting documentation and request a second inspection if the findings are disputed.

-5. Send a formal demand letter — If the company continues to deny a legitimate claim, a written demand letter outlining contract violations may prompt resolution.
+6. File a BBB complaint or send a formal demand letter.
+If the company continues to deny a legitimate claim, written escalation may prompt resolution.

-For more detail on the full appeals process, see our guide on home warranty claim denials and how to appeal.
+For more detail on the full appeals process, see our guide on home warranty claim denials.

 Pros